Steinz0/FootBallGame-Apprentissage/README.md

 ### Users

-MongoDB again, this dataset registre all logs games for all user.
+MongoDB again, this dataset records all party IDs for each of the users.

 For each element:
+ - name
+ - email
- - userId
+ - password
- - logs : lists of all log ids
+ - iDlogs : lists of all party ids
+ - id : Generate by MongoDB

-### Logs Games
+### Orders

 MongoDB again, this dataset registre all order for all user.